Birot Kalan Union Council

 Birote Kalan is one of the 51 union councils of Abbottabad District in the Khyber-Pakhtunkhwa province of Pakistan.
+According to the 2023 census it has a total population of 16,218 of which 7,968 are make and 8,250 female.

 Etymology

 The name of the union council Birote means "the land of wrestlers".
-The words khurd and kalan ("little" and "big") are administrative terminology dating back to Mughal times, to differentiate two areas with the same name, hence Birote Khurd means "little khurd".
-The words khurd ("small") and kalan ("big") are taken from Persian. (cf. Britannia major, "Greater Britain" and Britannia minor "Lesser Britain").
+The words khurd and kalan ("little" and "big") are administrative terms taken from Persian language dating back to Mughal times, to differentiate two areas with the same name based on their size relative to each other.
+Birote Khurd hence means "little Birote".

 Location

 Birote Kalan is located in the south eastern part of Circle Bakote Region of Abbottabad District and borders the Tehsil Dheerkot of Bagh District of Kashmir in East while Mukeshpuri Top & Ayubia in West.
-In North Famous Kohala Bridge is Located while in South Murree.
+The famous Kohala Bridge is located in the north, and Murree in the south.
 Birote was consequently affected by the 2005 Pakistan earthquake as the epicentre was in Kashmir.

 Subdivisions

 The Union Council is subdivided into the following areas: